rxue/learning-dirary/books/jvm/java/ee/j2ee/head-first-servlet-and-jsp-2ed/CH05BeingAWebAppAttributesAndListeners/README.md

 The only one `init` method of `HttpServlet` you need to *override* is the one with *no-arg*

 ## Context init parameters to the rescue
+context parameters are **available to the entire webapp**, not just a single servlet

 ```
 <servlet>
   	<servlet-name>BeerParamTests</servlet-name>